Michael Claesson: Career

 On 30 June 2022, the Swedish government appointed Claesson as Chief of the Defence Staff in the Swedish Armed Forces Headquarters from 1 January 2023.
 The then Chief of Air Force, Major General Carl-Johan Edström succeeded Claesson as Chief of Joint Operations as commander of the new Unit for Joint Operations.
 Edström was also promoted to lieutenant general.
+On 7 June 2024, Claesson was appointed general and Chief of Defence, and took office on 1 October 2024 after a formal handover ceremony at Karlberg Palace.

 Personal life

 In 1988, he married Åsa, a nurse, with whom he has three children.